spectrochempy/spectrochempy/docs/devguide/issues.rst

 #.
 Explain why the current behavior is wrong/not desired and what you expect instead.

-The issue will then show up to the |scpy| community and be open to comments/ideas from others.
+The issue will then ishow up to the |scpy| community and be open to comments/ideas from others.